 Do you remember the first time you knew you wanted to be an artist?

+I remember when I was six or seven I had chickenpox.
 I was kept in bed for an age and, getting bored, I started decorating the wall beside my bed with a stubby pencil.
 I suddenly discovered the magic of marks and how they could make worlds appear in my head.
 The wonder of it survived my mother's wrath and remains with me to this day.

 A career highlight?

-the space shuttle and paint a picture for their collection, and which now is part of the Smithsonian collection.
+In 1985 NASA invited me to watch a launch of the space shuttle and paint a picture for their collection, and which now is part of the Smithsonian collection.
 [Top image.]